Tencent/libpag/README.md

 ## Development

-We recommend using CLion IDE on macOS platform for development.
+We recommend using CLion IDE on the macOS platform for development.

 ### Branch Management